 Notre-Dame de Paris, also called Notre-Dame Cathedral, cathedral church in Paris, France.
 It is the most famous of the Gothic cathedrals of the Middle Ages and is distinguished for its size, antiquity, and architectural interest

 The Hôtel Square Louvois**** lies in the 2nd arrondissement in central Paris just minutes away from the city’s main attractions (Musée du Louvre, Jardin des Tuileries, Opéra Garnier, Grands Magasins etc.) We walked to Musee du Louvre did some sightseeing at the Le Palais Royal and relaxing in the park.

-Le Palais Royal Created by the Cardinal Richelieu in 1633, the Palais Royal and its gardens, just a short walk from the Louvre, housed royal families up until the Palace of Versailles was built.
-Prestigious and peaceful, the gardens are surrounded by a superb futuristic architecture with contemporary sculptures by Buren and Bury.
-The Colonnes de Buren was designed by artist Daniel Duren and are situated in the courtyard, near the garden and Ministry of Culture.
+Le Palais Royal Created by Cardinal Richelieu in 1633, the Palais Royal and its gardens, just a short walk from the Louvre, housed royal families up until the Palace of Versailles was built.
+Prestigious and peaceful, the gardens are surrounded by superb futuristic architecture with contemporary sculptures by Buren and Bury.
+The Colonnes de Buren was designed by artist Daniel Duren and is situated in the courtyard, near the garden and Ministry of Culture.
 The 260 black and white striped octagonal columns are definitely worth a visit and are one of the symbols of Paris.

 After some photos and sightseeing, we took the metro to Rue Cremieux a lovely colorful neighborhood in the city.
 This charming street is located in the 12th arrondissement, between Rue de Lyon and Rue de Bercy.
 A lovely spot for a picture.
 Rue Crémieux is beginning to fall victim to its success and you may well not be the only one taking photographs in this street whose façades are reminiscent of Portobello in London or Burano in Venice.
 The light plays with the colors all day long, so much so that fashion bloggers have made it their favorite spot for presenting the latest outfits.
 Here’s some advice so that this little piece of paradise remains one – be discreet!
 Rue Crémieux 75012 Paris

-We loved to shoot here but exept this street in this area is not much to do so we took the metro back to Louvre to watch the sunset there.
+We loved to shoot here but except this street in this area is not much to do so we took the metro back to Louvre to watch the sunset there.
 I love to watch the sun going down behind the pyramid

 The Louvre Museum is unquestionably one of the finest art galleries in the world.
 Home to hundreds of thousands of classic and modern masterpieces, the Louvre is the icing on the cake of French culture and a testament to European art history – it’s not surprising that it’s also the most visited art gallery in the world!